bentoml/BentoML/docs/source/concepts.rst

       def predict(self, df):
           return self.artifacts.model.predict(df)

-This requirements.txt file should be compatible with the latest version of pip, and supports all the pip package install options including :code:`--index-url` and :code:`--find-links`.

 .. note::
     The :code:`requirements_txt_file` option will override any other method for defining requirements such as :code:`pip_packages` and :code:`infer_pip_packages`.